 -

-ACK-initiated maintenance: ACK automatically plans the execution time and sequence of O&M tasks based on task type and impact.
-No manual configuration is required.
+ACK-initiated maintenance: ACK automatically schedules O&M tasks based on type and impact.
+No configuration needed.

 -

-User-configured maintenance: Set a custom maintenance window to control when ACK performs O&M operations—for example, to limit planned changes to off-peak hours.
+User-configured maintenance: Set a custom window to control when ACK runs O&M—for example, limiting changes to off-peak hours.

-A maintenance window defines when ACK is *allowed* to perform O&M operations.
-It does not guarantee that tasks run at the next available window.
-Final execution time depends on ACK's overall task scheduling and global grayscale orchestration rules.
+A maintenance window defines when ACK may perform O&M. Tasks are not guaranteed to run at the next window.
+Actual timing depends on ACK's task scheduling and grayscale orchestration.

 Default behavior: